No part of this website (i-base.info) sets cookies (small pieces of text stored temporarily on your computer).

 Use of this website implies your consent for these cookies to be stored.

-Cookies are only stored for the time of your visit to this website.
+Google Analytics cookies are only stored for the time of your visit to this website.
+Browsers usually have an option to delete cookies.

 If you are concerned about cookies and privacy, you may disable cookies from your browser’s preferences menu.
 Information on this is available on the Information Commisioner’s Office website.
 Disabling cookies will not prevent you using any part of this website